 If you want to insert a reusable block in another website, simply click on Export as JSON to export the block and then click on Import from JSON to import the block to another website.

-That’s it, let me know if it worked for you!
+That’s it, let me know if it worked for you.
+I’m really excited about this feature and find it very handy!